brennanfife/DOXA-ConsenSys/avoiding_common_attacks.md

 ## Additional Recommendations
 ### Explicit with function and variable visibility
 We include visibility in our variables, most of which should be public in our case.
-### Using latest pragma possible
-In PrizedLinkedContract, instead of using pragma solidity ^0.5.0, we use pragma solidity 0.5.8.
-As pointed out in [SmartDec](https://smartdec.net/), it is better to use the latest, specific versions of pragma for security purposes.
-At the time of this dApp, 0.5.10 is the latest version, but 0.5.8 is the most updated version which is compatible with Truffle.